leluc212/Workshop_AWS_Offical/content/7-Feedback/_index.md

 ---

 ### Additional Questions
 - What did you find **most satisfying** during your internship?
+    * I was most satisfied with the supportive environment and clear guidance from my mentor, which allowed me to learn and grow while working on tasks related to my field of study.
 - What do you think the company **should improve** for future interns?
+    * More networking or team bonding events outside of working hours, and regular feedback sessions to track progress and improvements.
 - If recommending to a friend, would you **suggest they intern here**?
 Why or why not?
+    * Yes, I would recommend it.
+The supportive work environment, learning opportunities, and flexible working hours are great advantages.

 ---

 ### Suggestions & Expectations
 - Do you have any suggestions to improve the internship experience?
+    * More team-building events and regular feedback sessions would enhance the internship experience.
 - Would you like to continue this program in the future?
+    * Yes, I would love to continue.
+The experience has been valuable, and I would like to gain more exposure.
 - Any other comments (free sharing):
+    * The internship has been great overall.
+Expanding the scope of tasks for interns would make it even better.